Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 [[!MPEGCMAF]] has the notion of [=CMAF track=], which are composed of [=CMAF fragment=] and [=CMAF chunk=]s.
 A fragment can be composed of one or more chunks.
 The [=media fragment=] defined in ISOBMFF predates the definition in CMAF.
-It is assumed that the ingest source uses HTTP POST to transmit a CMAF fragments to the receiving entity.
+It is assumed that the ingest source uses HTTP POST to transmit CMAF fragment(s) to the receiving entity.
 The following are additional requirements imposed to the formatting of CMAF media tracks.

    1. Media tracks SHALL be formatted using boxes according to Section 7 of